squoilin/EnergyScope_open/docs/getting-started/index.md

     ampl.solve()
     ```

-    - After having solved the model you can print, export and manipulate the solution using amplpy commands.
+    - After solving the model, you can print, export and manipulate the solution using `amplpy` commands.

     ```python
     # Get results (example: TotalCost)